Frequently Asked Questions

 If you are using a Trust networked computer at either site, these are linked to a networked printer on site.
 At the Derby site you can purchase print credit in order to print at the counter.
 We only take cash for these, and for other cost items (refreshments, replacement book costs etc.) During the COVID restrictions, our staff will print on request as we are not currently taking cash.

 At the Burton site, a pin code to use the printer is required.
-Trust staff can request a code from the print centre through Net-i, and a code will be e-mailed within 24hours.
-A cost code from the department manager will be required.
+Trust staff can request a code from the print centre through Net-i (Neti - IT Services - Burton Print Centre) and provide details of a departmental cost code.
+The printing code will be e-mailed within 24hours.

 Shortly after you confirm registration with us, you will be e-mailed account details to manage your own account on Koha, our library management system.
 If you have lost this e-mail or have forgotten the details, we can reset these for you.